 Please check rates and details directly with the companies in question if you need more recent info.

 Emerald Village is a theme park around three gemstone mines.
 Between the mines is a sort of miniature mining town.
 There is a mine boss' office, an assay office, and a post office.
 Various museums and exhibitions show different aspects of the old mining days.
 The mineral exhibition in the Discovery Mill shows minerals from North Carolina and around the world, including a black light display.
 In the Miner's Daughter's Attic is an exhibition about the friendly ghost Ellie Jo.
 She became wealthy when she found her fathers treasure, but she lost him, and until today her lantern can been seen in the mines at night, where she still searches for her missing father.
 Many types of mechanical music instruments from the 19th century are shown in the Antique Music Museum.

-There are three mine close together, called Bon Ami Mine, Big Deal Mine, and Gemstone Mine.
-This are open cast mines were gems were mined, including aquamarine, emerald, garnet, smoky quartz, and uranium minerals.
-The Bon Ami Mine shows authentic mining equipment and is visited on self guided tours.
+There are three mines close together, called Bon Ami Mine, Big Deal Mine, and Gemstone Mine.
+These are open cast mines where gems were mined, including aquamarine, emerald, garnet, smoky quartz, and uranium minerals.
+The Bon Ami Mine shows authentic mining equipment and is visited on self-guided tours.

 This is the first time we saw group prices higher than individual prices.
 The reason is simple: group tours include a guide, an educational slide show, and the underground Bon Ami mine tour.